strangerstudios/pmpro-reason-for-cancelling/readme.txt

 === PMPro Reason for Cancelling ===
-Contributors: strangerstudios, pbrocks
+Contributors: strangerstudios, pbrocks, dlparker1005
 Tags: pmpro, membership, reason, cancel
 Requires at least: 3.5
-Tested up to: 4.9.7
+Tested up to: 5.3
-Stable tag: .1.2
+Stable tag: .1.3

-Require members to provide a reason for leaving before they can cancel their memmbership.
+Require members to provide a reason for leaving before they can cancel their membership.
 This reason will be added to the emails sent to both the user and administrator.

 == Description ==

 Features:
-* Require members to provide a reason for leaving before they can cancel their memmbership.
+* Require members to provide a reason for leaving before they can cancel their membership.

 Simply activate the plugin and a new checkout page template will be used, requiring your users to enter a reason, before they can cancel their membership.
 The reason will be added to the emails sent to both the user and administrator.